![]() |

 |

+These animals are born in the wild and forage the range.
+We regularly processed them when we were raising lambs 2006-2014 because they self-domesticated to join the lambs at their feed trough.
+We leased the ranch to hunters 2011-2019 during which time the pigs became wild due to hunting pressure.
+We have not harvested any since that time.
+We only now are beginning to see the return of a relaxed demeanor.
+Perhaps in the future, we will be able to offer pork again contingent on stricter state health department regulations on processors.
+We harvested the feral pigs at approximately 75 pounds.
+We loaded them into our livestock trailer and drove them to the same processor that prepares our beef, where they were humanely slaughtered and inspected for meat sales.
+The larger animals were cut into portions and sold as sides.
+Smaller animals were sold as whole sides for barbecue.
 Feral hogs are leaner than domestic swine.
 They do not possess enough belly fat to make bacon.
 Our processor does not have a smokehouse, or large storage facility for curing meats, so we only offer fresh frozen cuts.
 The chops are small, about the size of a lamb chop.
 The hocks are small and used for flavoring beans and soups.
-The usual yield from a hog is 2-3 pounds ground pork, one butt roast, one shoulder roast, one loin cut into 3-4 packages of chops, two packages of small ribs, and two small hocks.
+The usual yield from a hog is 2-3 pounds ground pork, one Boston butt/shoulder roast, one fresh ham/rump roast, one loin cut into 3-4 packages of chops, one package of small ribs, and two small hocks.
 Average weight of product from a side is 20 pounds.
-The price is $6.50 per pound.
 Click here to see what a side of pork looks like.
 The photo is of an 18 pound side cut to portions, with each cut enlarged.
 Note, this meat is very lean, so care should be given not to over-cook the chops or cook on high heat.
 Roasts and ribs frequently require longer braising time than grain-fed domestic pork.
 Add liquid if smoking to help the meat to not dry out and maintain a low temperature around 225°F for six to twelve hours.
-"Though nothing can bring back the hour of splendor in the grass, of glory in the flower; we will grieve not, rather find strength in what remains behind" __William Wordsworth To be added to our email list to be notified when we have pork available, please send an email to beef@banderagrassland.com. |

-[ Home ] | ![]() P.O.
+| [ Home ] | P.O.
 Box 122, Tarpley, Texas 78883 - (830) 562-3650 |